espocrm/documentation/docs/development/metadata/fields.md

 ## duplicatorClassName

 A duplicator class.
-Should implement `Espo\Core\Record\Duplicator\FieldDuplicator`.
+Should implement `Espo\Core\Record\Duplicator\FieldDuplicator` interface.
 Duplicates attributes of a field.
 Some fields can require some processing when an entity is being duplicated.